Q. How big is the program?

 Q. How many courses do I need to take for the certificate?

-A. There are three online core courses (4 units each) which include an internship component, and two additional prerequisites (3-4 units each).
-The minimum number of units for the certificate is 18; however, depending on the number of units of the prerequisites, some certificates will total 19 or 20 units.
+A. There are three mandatory online core courses (4 units each) which include an internship component.
+The minimum number of units for the certificate is 12.
+Transfer work cannot be accepted to replace core courses.

 Q. How do I know if a course counts as a prerequisite?